- Date: Monday 11th July 2022

 Please note this event is aimed at Graduates of the CYP IAPT Supervision course currently affiliated with a South West CoP service.
-This workshop is not currently available for graduates of our EMHP or CWP Supervision programme.
+This workshop is now also available for graduates of our EMHP or CWP Supervision programme.

 ABOUT THE EVENT

 The aims of this workshops are to provide supervisors and supervisees with a shared language for anticipating and managing problems that arise in the supervisory relationship owing to the inevitable differences in perspectives that will arise during supervision due to training backgrounds, learning styles and interpersonal relational skills.
 Delegates will be introduced to a model which helps them to make sense of how beliefs about supervision develop and how these beliefs shape behaviour such as preparation, engagement in ‘close’ supervision and receptiveness to experiential methods such as role play.
 In addition, delegates will be introduced to a range of tools that can assist in identifying, conceptualising and responding to dysfunctional supervisor or supervisee behaviours.